 What Is Dental Plaque?

-Also known as dental biofilm, tooth plaque and microbial plaque, dental plaque is a combination of saliva, food, and liquids that create bacterial deposits on your teeth.
-These deposits manifest in the form of a sticky, pale yellow film that builds up on your teeth, particularly between teeth and on your gum line.
+Also known as dental biofilm, tooth plaque and microbial plaque, dental plaque is a combination of saliva, food, and liquids that create deposits on your teeth.
+These deposits manifest in the form of a sticky, pale yellow film that builds up on your teeth, particularly between teeth and along your gum line.
 It’s most noticeable when you first wake up in the morning before brushing your teeth.

 Plaque is easily treatable and preventable with a strict dental care routine that includes regular trips to the dentist, brushing your teeth at least twice a day, flossing every night before bed and using an alcohol-free mouthwash.
 If left untreated for too long or no pre-emptive action is taken, the damage caused by plaque is irreversible and can be extremely harmful to your overall physical health.
-Plaque bacteria thrives on the foods and drinks you consume on a daily basis, so it’s important to maintain a healthy dental care routine as recommended by your dentist.
+Plaque bacteria thrive on the foods and drinks you consume on a daily basis, so it’s important to maintain a healthy dental care routine as recommended by your dentist.

 What Causes Dental Plaque and Tartar Buildup?

 Now that you know what dental plaque is, it’s important to learn about tartar buildup and how it works.
 Tartar is caused by a failure to adequately manage and remove the bacteria-causing plaque in your mouth.
-Plaque buildup directly causes tartar formation when your saliva constantly intermingles with the leftover particles from the food and beverages you consume on a daily basis.
+Plaque buildup can directly causes tartar formation when your saliva constantly intermingles with the leftover particles from the food and beverages you consume on a daily basis.

 Eventually, minerals from these substances are deposited into the plaque biofilm on your teeth.
 Within 24 to 72 hours, that biofilm hardens, may turn black and firmly adheres to the surface of your teeth.
 That’s what’s known as tartar.